Van Gogh and Anton Kerssemakers

 "Van Gogh is said to have made the paintings between 1883 and 1885 in his Brabant period."

 According to Sophie and Klaas Elzinga, several experts have examined the works and claim they are the real deal.
 Klaas states that “the skies are unrivaled by him (Vincent)” and that the color matches the time frame.
-He also notes the depiction of the figures are typical of Van Gogh: “is it beautiful or not beautiful?
-That can be discussed, but they are 100% real”.
+He also notes the depiction of the figures is typical of Van Gogh: “Is it beautiful or not beautiful?
+That can be discussed, but they are 100% real.”.

 Postcard from Vincent to Kerssemakers